 What’s worth trying is a service such as Pill Pack, an online pharmacy that organizes and pre-packages medications by the time and day that they should be taken.
 Pill Pack accepts most insurances .
 Many independent local pharmacies and some CVS, Rite Aid, Target, and Walgreens offer similar services for complicated drug schedules.
 Check your local pharmacy to see if they offer this type of service.

 Medication management Apps is another solution to research and there are many to choose from.
 Some such as Carezone, are better for patients who are cognitively impaired, and others such as Medisafe are better for independent people, who want to create their own medication reminders.
 They work well once you input all the appropriate information.
 I like this additional level of reminder because caregivers are busy all day long, and relying on their memory for this can result in an important medicine getting missed.
 To learn more about the pros and cons of each, I suggest you start with this review by Tech Enhanced Life.

 Finally, consider an in-home medication dispenser that works in conjunction with a phone APP.
 You enter the name of the medication and the schedule in an APP and the dispenser provides a cartridge for you to fill with pills, which are then inserted into the appliance.
 Medications are dispensed into a cup for easy use for the caregivers.
 Most in-home dispensers can store up to 10 medications for one month and some companies can refill prescriptions as an additional service.
-Examples of these are Hero Health and Pillo Health .
+An example of these is Hero Health .